belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` And how to fix or mitigate the impact as they say ?

-`DPL` *Audit trails* proving without doubt cred used
+`DPL` *Audit to trails*, ex: employee lies about a t-rex.
+You prove his login was used.

 Assess the risks: DREAD 03:00
 -------

 `RPE` OK, now I got what STRIDE is, in the broad sense, but what about this other fancy acronym, DREAD ?

-`DPL` DREAD is meant to describe risks in a language understanable by the company in order to assess them by understanding the possible damages.
+`DPL` DREAD is meant to describe *risks* in a language understanable by the company in order to assess them by understanding the possible damages.

 `RPE` By damage, you mean how bad would an attack would be on our business?